 4. He gets the biggest money deal in ROH history.

-As I said in my review of Saturday Night at Center Stage 2020 where these demands were laid out, they are utterly ridiculous.
+As I said in my review of Saturday Night at Center Stage 2020 when these demands were laid out, they are utterly ridiculous.
 Shane Taylor is very good.
 In kayfabe I would go so far was to justify calling him great.
 But he is NOWHERE NEAR good enough to justify meeting such ridiculous demands.
-If he really wants to be on all of the posters then fine, but Shane Taylor is not worth more than guys like Jay Lethal, Jay Briscoe, Marty Scurll, Dragon Lee, Rush, Jeff Cobb, and Bandido make, and he certainly not degrading the world title by giving him an MITB-style title shot that he has done thing to earn (he’s MAYBE worth giving his buddies a six-man tag title shot that they haven’t earned, but that’s not because Taylor is so great as much as it is because those belts have been degraded to the point where they don’t mean very much).
+If he really wants to be on all of the posters then fine, but Shane Taylor is not worth more than guys like Jay Lethal, Jay Briscoe, Marty Scurll, Dragon Lee, Rush, Jeff Cobb, and Bandido make, and he's certainly not worth degrading the world title by giving him an MITB-style title shot that he has done thing to earn (he’s MAYBE worth giving his buddies a six-man tag title shot that they haven’t earned, but that’s not because Taylor is so great as much as because those belts have been degraded to the point where they don’t mean very much).

 Here’s an idea: Instead of using the time between matches to plug t-shirts (especially for people like Dak Draper and Quinn McKay, which no one outside of their extended families will buy), how about we use this time to air promos to give us reasons to care about the wrestlers?